 Complex Academic Language and Text

 Academic language and research can often contain complex words, sentence structure, and ideas.
-While it is good practice to reduce jargon in your nonprofit website to make it more accessible, nonprofits like think tankas and research institutes rely on the.
-So, knowing that your audience may be more comfortablew with complex language, we can still analyze the complexity of our content.
-Use The Flesch-Kincaid Scale to measure how difficult your nonprofit’s content is (in English) by measuring it’s readability score and grade level.
-For example, it seems appropriate that the New York Times is about a 10th grade (US) reading level, offering insight into how its editors tailor their content to reach a wide audience.
+While it’s good practice to reduce jargon in your nonprofit website to make it more accessible, nonprofits like think tanks and research institutes advance work that is oftentimes geared toward academics, scholars, scientists, and government officials.
+So, knowing that your audience may be more comfortable with complex language, we can still analyze the complexity of our content.
+Use The Flesch-Kincaid Scale to measure how difficult your nonprofit’s content is (in English) by measuring its readability score and grade level.
+For example, it seems appropriate that The New York Times is about a 10th-grade (US) reading level, offering insight into how its editors tailor their content to reach a wide audience.

 ClimateWorks’ content is most appropriate for people who read at a post-graduate level.
 That’s pretty heavy reading, especially for a single paragraph!
 But in speaking succinctly to the expectations and sensibilities of expert audiences, we establish an accurate, compelling preview of what the reader can expect as they explore further.
 This creates a better user experience that strengthens the brand.
 In cases where your content is going to be complex, then it’s a good idea to lean into it—specifically by making sure your nonprofit website’s SEO is attracting people looking for that valuable jargon!